-Surprisingly, the proximity to shops topped the list, with 46% of people saying it was the most important thing they looked for when buying a house.
+Surprisingly, the proximity to shops topped the list, with 46% of people saying it was the most important thing they looked for when considering the location for their first home.
 Family came a close second with 41% wanting to keep local to their family ties.

 Commute was always going to be a biggie, with 41% saying it was the most important thing on their list.
 And being close to public transport was the priority for 31% of people, while distance to schools came in unpredictably low at just 24%.

-We’ve developed a scorecard to help focus your search.
-Consider what makes a location right for you, how many bedrooms and bathrooms you want, right through to how much DIY you’re prepared to take on, then add up your ticks and start your search.
+We’ve developed a checklist to help focus your search.
+Include what makes a location right for you, how many bedrooms and bathrooms you want, right through to how much DIY you’re prepared to take on.